vlkorniienko/nova_poshta/README.md

 # Nova Poshta API Service

 This project is a Golang service that handles requests to the Nova Poshta API.
+Nova Poshta is a private postal and logistics company based in Ukraine.
 This project is intended to be a starting point for developers who want to interact with the Nova Poshta API using Golang.
 Currently, the project only handles a few requests, so you can add more functionality as needed.

 You will need to add to .env file your API key:
 NOVA_POSHTA_API_KEY=your-nova-poshta-api-key